Questions to Ask When Creating an Offshore Corporation

 Still, there are offshore jurisdictions like St Vincent, Nevis, or Andorra, do not require a local company and can be opened virtually without any in-person requirements.

-If you are online eCommerce site or are a company that needs to take online credit payments then setting up a merchant account or a similar payment process application maybe another piece of the offshore puzzle to fit.
+If you are an online eCommerce site or are a company that needs to take online credit payments then setting up a merchant account or a similar payment process application maybe another piece of the offshore puzzle to fit.

 Will you require any corporate or management services for your company?